Veteran Business Ideas

 The franchise model is perhaps the most “turn key” business available to veterans today.
 Franchisors have businesses down to a streamlined method to deliver products and services to customers while maximizing profitability.
 The major difference between starting a business from scratch and buying into a franchise is that franchises offer veterans built-in training, branding, and support.
 Plus, franchises offer lots of room for growth and expansion.

 Veteran owned businesses comprise almost ten percent of all companies in the United States.
 These veteran owned businesses have created roughly 6 million jobs, and generate over a trillion dollars in revenue, annually.
 Many veteran-owned businesses are franchises, because of the streamlined business model, great benefits, and fantastic growth potential.
 However, there are business opportunities out there that are better than franchises, with no recurring fees or royalties.
-Veterans are encouraged to explore both franchises, as well as these other opportunities to decide which ones make a better fit for their dreams of business ownership.
+Veterans are encouraged to explore both franchise opportunities, as well as these other opportunities to decide which ones make a better fit for their dreams of business ownership.

 Many veterans are using their knowledge and experiences to give back to their neighborhoods and communities.
 The philosophy behind this is that veteran businesses become successful by raising others up.
 We see this a lot in self-defense courses, automotive and IT training schools, first aid, and other services.